waku-org/specs/standards/core/store.md

 ## Abstract

-This specification explains the `WAKU2-STORE` protocol, which enables querying of messages received through the relay protocol and stored by other nodes.
+This specification explains the `WAKU2-STORE` protocol, which enables querying of [14/WAKU2-MESSAGE](/waku/standards/core/14/message.md)s.
+It also supports pagination for more efficient querying of historical messages.

 **Protocol identifier***: `/vac/waku/store-query/3.0.0`